 We will acknowledge your complaint within 14 days and we will endeavour to provide a response within 90 days, but generally we will provide a response a lot quicker.
 If we don't respond within 90 days or an issue has not been resolved to your satisfaction, you can lodge a complaint with the Australian Financial Complaints Authority (AFCA).
 Further details about how we manage complaints are contained in the Member Guide.

 You should read the important information about cooling off (including restrictions applicable to refunds) and complaints handling before making a decision.
 Refer to Section 8 of the Member Guide available at www.raizinvest.com.au. or on request by phoning 1800 455 666.
 The information relating to cooling off and complaints handling may change between the time when you read this PDS and the day when acquire this product.

 This Member Guide is issued by Diversa Trustees Limited as the Trustee of Raiz Invest Superannuation.

 ABN 46 074 281 314

-This Member Guide provides additional detail on terms and features relating to the accumulation account available from Raiz Invest Super Division.
-The terms and features described in this Guide apply to each account you hold in Raiz Invest Super, unless specified otherwise.
+This Member Guide relates to accumulation available from the Raiz Invest Superannuation based on the terms and features described in the PDS and this Guide.
+The terms and features described in this Guide apply to each account you hold in the Raiz Invest Superannuation, unless specified otherwise.

-The information contained in this document is general information only and should not be taken as advice or a recommendation to invest in Raiz Invest Super.
-It does not take into account your particular objectives, your financial situation or needs.
-You should consider obtaining professional advice tailored to your personal circumstances before making an investment decision.
+The information contained in this document is general information and does not take into account your particular objectives, your financial situation or needs.
+You should consider obtaining professional financial advice tailored to your personal circumstances before making an investment decision about Raiz Invest Superannuation.

 Raiz Invest Australia Limited will provide an online link to a digital copy of this PDS upon request and free of charge by emailing firstname.lastname@example.org.
-Raiz Invest Super is a fully digital product, and by making an Application, members agree to receive communications and disclosures in relation to their account in digital form only.
+Raiz Invest Superannuation is a fully digital products, and by making an Application, members agree to receive communications and disclosures in relation to their account in digital form only.